fpgaemu/fpgaemu/docs/axi.rst

     A typical AXI Write transaction

--   To read, the master first provides the first address to read from (0x0), as well as the aformentioned data specifications (4 beats of 4 bytes each, data type of INCR).
+-   To read, the master first provides the first address to read from (0x0), as well as the data specifications (4 beats of 4 bytes each, data type of INCR).
 The usual handshake occurs.

 -   The slave then provides the actual data payload, as well as the status of each beat (all